-I have to apologize for the delay in replying to your communication of the 22nd September last on the subject of the proposed Reval Warwickshire Volunteer Lodge.
+I have to apologize for the delay in replying to your communication of the 22nd September last on the subject of the proposed royal Warwickshire Volunteer Lodge.

-The granting of a warrant rests entirely with the M.V.
-Grand Master, but I am sure His Royal Highness would not entertain a Petition for one within a Province without the recommendation of the Provincial Grand Master, as required by Article 116, Boo's of Constitutions.
+The granting of a warrant rests entirely with the M.W.
+Grand Master, but I am sure His Royal Highness would not entertain a Petition for one within a Province without the recommendation of the Provincial Grand Master, as required by Article 116, Book of Constitutions.

-The Grand Master has on many occasions granted Warrants to Lodges bearing titles such as that of the proposed new Lodge, and which may be composed mainly, if not entirely, of the class indicated by the names those Lodges bear, but the Laws of Ma only do not admit of such Lodges having a bye-law limiting its Members to any particular class.
+The Grand Master has on many occasions granted Warrants to Lodges bearing titles such as that of the proposed new Lodge, and which may be composed mainly, if not entirely, of the class indicated by the names those Lodges bear, but the Laws of Mosonry do not admit of such Lodges having a bye-law limiting its Members to any particular class.

-Nothing, however, can prevent the Members of any Lodge, whatever name it may bear arranging among themselves that only those of a particular class shall be proposed for election.
-That is the case with "The Chance y Bar Lodge," which the Grand Master consecrated last year, "The Northern Bar Lodge," "The Victoria Rifles Lodge," and numerous others.
+Nothing, however, can prevent the Members of any Lodge, whatever name it may beat arranging mong themselves that only those of a particular class shall be perbosed for election.
+That is the case with "The Chancery Bar Lodge," which the Grand Master consecrated last year.
+"The Northern Bar Lodge," "The Victoria Rifles Lodge," and numerous others.

-It is possible the Provincial Grand Master, in view of this explanation, may be pleased to recomider his determination not to recommend the Lodge.
+It is possible the Provincial Grand Master, in view of this explanation, may be pleased to reconsider his determination not to recommend the Lodge

-I shall be happy at any time to see you or any of the proposed Founds s and fiscuss the matter with you, but I am convinced His Reval Highnes, would not entertain any application not recommended by the Provincial Grand Master.
+I had be happeat any time to see you or any of the proposed Founders and discuss the matter with you, but I am convinced His Royal Highres, would not entertain any application not recommended by the Provincial Grand Master.